 - On the Gloo Edge repository, click on the Fork button at the top of the screen

 - Select your account as a destination for the fork

 After a few moments the fork will complete and you will be taken to the page with your fork of the Gloo Edge repository.
 Now you can make edits and submit a PR.

 In this step you will make the actual change to the document that has an issue.
 From the forked repository, select the branch you want to make changes to.
 The current branch being used to generate the Gloo Edge docs is

-master.
+main.
 The files that make up the docs website are in

 docs/content, and the directory structure follows the menu structure of the docs site.

 - Select the correct branch to edit (

 - Find the file you want to edit and click the pencil icon

 - Select the Create a new branch option